ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 To make the extension more powerful, following features should be considered:

+- [x] Parse ProVerif output and show it to the user.
+- [x] Add support for libraries (.pvl).
-- [ ] Add [custom task](https://code.visualstudio.com/api/extension-guides/task-provider) to automatically include libraries when invoking proverif.
+- [x] Add [custom task](https://code.visualstudio.com/api/extension-guides/task-provider) to automatically include libraries when invoking proverif.
 - [ ] Integrate with [VSCode testing](https://code.visualstudio.com/api/extension-guides/testing) to show output of proverif nicely.
 - [ ] Add go to definition functionality (likely needs proper parser (and therefore grammar) of ProVerif).